michelou/android-examples/README.txt

    * Hello, Android! book (http://www.pragprog.com/titles/eband/hello-android)

-     That book is published by The Pragmatic Bookshelf.
+     That book is authored by Ed Burnette and is published by The Pragmatic Bookshelf.

 For information about Scala as a language, you can visit the web site